 Try to take notes in bright colours, write things down in big handwriting and make things stick out by making them comically obvious.

 For example, I regularly forgot to turn off the house lights when I was in a lot of pain.
-So I stuck this picture up on the wall and it helped me make a positive and instant association with switching off the lights at the end of every day.
+So I stuck this picture up on the wall, and it helped me make a positive and instant association with switching off the lights at the end of every day.

-An App to Help Track Your Health
+A Chronic Illness App to Help Track Your Health

 Flares are awful experiences to go through – and as much as you want them to be over quickly – you need to do your best to document them while they’re happening.